AnjaHolmquist/Group11-Assignments.-/README.md

 ## What disciplinary (non BIM) expertise did you use to solve the use case
 We have made a BPMN to find out the steps we are going thrue
 ![image](https://github.com/AnjaHolmquist/Group11-Assignments/blob/main/BPMN.png)
-you can download the file on top of this page (diagram-Group11 (2).bpmn) and open it in [BPMN online](https://demo.bpmn.io/).
+you can download the file in BPMN and open it in [BPMN online](https://demo.bpmn.io/).

 ## What IFC concepts did you use in your script (would you use in your script)